Elisa Albert

 Elisa Albert (born July 2, 1978) is the author of the short story collection How this Night is Different (Free Press, 2006), the novels The Book of Dahlia (Free Press, 2008), After Birth (Houghton Mifflin Harcourt, 2015), and Human Blues (Avid Reader, 2022), and an anthology, Freud's Blind Spot: Writers on Siblings (Free Press, 2010).

-Albert is a recipient of the Moment Magazine Emerging Writer Awards, given to a writer whose work deals with themes that would be of interest to millions of Jewish readers.
-In 2009, she was a finalist for the Sami Rohr Prize, which recognizes the unique role of writers in the transmission of Jewish experience.
+Albert is a recipient of the Moment Magazine Emerging Writer Awards, given to a writer whose work deals with themes that would be of interest to Jewish readers.
+In 2009, she was a finalist for the Sami Rohr Prize.

 Her fiction and non-fiction have appeared in Tin House, Post Road, Gulf Coast, Commentary, Salon, Tablet, Los Angeles Review of Books, The Believer, The Rumpus, Time, and on NPR.

 Early life

 Albert was raised in an observant Jewish home with two older brothers in Los Angeles.
 She attended Westlake School for Girls and later Harvard-Westlake School, where she wrote a column for the school newspaper called "Phat Albert".
 She studied creative writing and women's studies at Brandeis University.
 She received her MFA from Columbia University in 2004.

-Albert has taught creative writing at Columbia University's School of the Arts and the College of Saint Rose in Albany.
+Albert has taught creative writing at Columbia University's School of the Arts, and the College of Saint Rose in Albany.
 She received a residency at the Netherlands Institute for Advanced Study in 2010.